 -A large-scale database of anonymous brain images established.

--We will incorporate the data of MR images as biomarkers of cognitive functions and vital functions into cohort studies.
+-We incorporate the data of MR images as biomarkers of cognitive functions and vital functions into cohort studies.

-|Participants||Men and women age 20 or older, excluding pregnant women and women suspected of being pregnant, or those who do not have a doctor’s certificate for MRI safety although with metallic implants or foreign body|
+|Target participant||Men and women age 20 or older, excluding pregnant women and women suspected of being pregnant, or those who do not have a doctor’s certificate for MRI safety although with metallic implants|

 |Endpoint||Brain Gray and White Matter Volume, White Matter Integrity, White Matter Lesion, Brain Perfusion, Brain Vessel Structure, Femoral Muscle Volume|